-From there you can explore their exhibits including Coral Reef Tunnel where you will marvel at some of these great things, including bright beautiful coral and Yellowstone Plateau which showcases bears galore.
+From there you can explore their exhibits including the Coral Reef Tunnel where you will marvel at some of these great things, including bright beautiful coral and the Yellowstone Plateau which showcases bears galore.
 In addition, the Shark Lagoon has a shark tunnel where you can get up close with sharks like a sandbar or white tip reef.

 Tropical Diver Zone where penguins are your constant companion as well as other exotic creatures such as parrots and flamingos and finally Kelp Forest Exploration where visitors get a chance to see gigantic kelp forests from above or below the surface!

 There’s so much more than just these five areas as well–you’ll have to visit this amazing place for yourself.